agramonte/com.cabagomez/mopub.md

 } )
 ```
 Setting either of the 2 underage options to true will result in:
     Adcolony's GDPR set to "0" and Adcolony COPPA to true.
     Tapjoy's setBelowConsentAge to true.
     Applovin's isAgeRestrictivedUser to true.
+    Unity's privacy.useroveragelimit to false.

-Setting ccpa to true:
+Setting ccpa do not sell to true:
     Adcolony's CCPA to "0".
     Chartboost's CCPA to "OPT_OUT_SALE".
     Applovin's setDoNotSell to true.
+    Vungle CCPAStatus to outed_out
+    Unity privacy.consent to false.

 Setting hasUserConsent to false (GDPR users only):
     Chartboost's GDPR to "NON_BEHAVIORAL".
     Adcolony's GDPR set to "0".
     Aplovin's setHasUserConsent to false.
+    Vungle's consent status to OPTED_OUT.
+    Unity gdpr.consent too false.

 6. Load (only for interstitial and rewarded).
 ```